DxSign/sideload-wiki/docs/guide/install_melonx.md

 After installing you should see MeloNX on your home screen!

 BUT WAIT.
 You still need a method of enabling JIT!
-For this guide we will be setting up StikJIT.
+For this guide we will be setting up StikDebug.

 ## Setting up StikDebug